FosterCommerce/dot-all-2022/README.md

 For our purposes, we are going to assume you already have an account with one of the providers listed and have logged in using that.

-You should now see a list of your repositories
+You should now see a list of your repositories and you can select the project to deploy to Vercel.

+Vercel is only hosting the Front-end of the site, the pages that your users will interact with.
+The Back-end, the Craft installation itself and the database, is running on Foster Commerce's server hosted on Forge.